Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Phase diagram at

 By equating $E_{G,\textrm{SF}}$ and $E_{G,\textrm{N}}$, we have

 and the critical $t_{\textrm{AM}}$ separating SF and N phase is given by:

-This determines the black solid curve in Fig. \ref{fig: Fig-2}(a).
-When $t_{\textrm{AM}}$ is small, i.e. anisotropic spin splitting is weak, we have SF phase, even to the high chemical potential regime.
-Such a feature is in accordance with the earlier result that SF phase exist at high chemical potential regime when Zeeman field is small \cite{Sheehy2015}.
-Such SF becomes unstable when the anisotropic NRSS becomes large.
+This determines the black solid curve in Fig. \ref{fig: Fig-1}(a).
+When $t_{\textrm{AM}}$ is small, i.e. anisotropic spin splitting is weak, we have BCS SF phase, even to the high chemical potential regime.
+Such a feature is in accordance with the earlier result that BCS SF phase exist at high chemical potential regime when Zeeman field is small \cite{Sheehy2015}.
+Large anisotropic NRSS will destabilize the BCS SF phase and drive a phase transition.